AakashKT/presm/README.md

 Some notes about the methodology:
 - Functional Model: The intent of the C++ code is to provide only a functional verification of the hardware accelerator.
 It will not give any cycle-level measurements.
-- Bit-accurate model: RTL verification, atleast for now, is done by loading the RTL on a FPGA and running the test on it (either directly or through memory dumps).
-The can be considered a </i>bit-accurate</i> simulation, since it works on the bit-level.
+- Bit-accurate model: RTL verification, atleast for now, will be done by loading the RTL on a FPGA and running the test on it (either directly or through memory dumps).
+This can be considered a </i>bit-accurate</i> simulation, since it works on the bit-level on actual hardware logic.
     - This model will also provide cycle-level stats, but will not be "cycle-accurate" since the FPGA clocks and mem clocks are bound to be different to actual hardware
 - Cycle-accurate model: Not sure how this can be accomplished yet!
-This is outside the scope of the first release.
+Will need this for performance comparisons / estimates, before a silicon tape-out.

 ## Goals for the first release (v1.0)